Emoji-Shaped Vibrators Exist & We Cannot Unsee Them

 Advertisement

 Okay, wow wow wow.
 I was shocked to discover, upon further investigation, that this cute elongated teddy bear is a literal penis sheath.
 Touché, Emojibator, touché.
-As far as non-boring covert sex toys go, this creation takes the cake.
-Teddy Bear Vibrator is designed to "look like a real chocolate bear lollipop on the outside" (are those a thing?) with "a surprising vibrating dildo" hiding beneath (click on the link below for a closer look at that NSFW thing).
+As far as non-boring covert sex toys go, this chaotic creation takes the cake.
+Teddy Bear Vibrator is designed to "look like a real chocolate bear lollipop on the outside" (are those a thing?) with "a surprising vibrating dildo" lurking beneath (click on the link below for a closer look at that NSFW thing).
 Aside from being an incredible spectacle, this sex toy is recommended for internal or external use and comes equipped with ten whisper-mode vibration settings described as "crazy strong."
 Rawr.

 Shop Emojibator